Golgariet/Decision/README.md

 ```

 The page will reload if you make edits.
-You will also see any lint errors in the console.
+You will also see lint errors in the console.

 ## Features

-- Fully Responsive
+- Not Responsive (Needs many changes for IT to be responsive 4 blocks (desktop) - 3 blocks (tablet) - 2 blocks (mobile))
 - Mouse and Touch sensitive
-- Burger menu implementation
+- Burger menu implementation (is still in development)
-- Systemic grid implementation
+- Systemic grid implementation design

 ## Contributing